 album.
 On airplay, the song made #12 US in 1994 when it was first issued to radio stations as a promotional single.
 It returned to the Airplay chart at #35 each of the next two years, establishing a place on holiday playlists.
 By 1999, the Hot 100 no longer stipulated that a song had to be sold as a single to be eligible, and with airplay now a factor, "All I Want For Christmas Is You" made the chart at #83.

 In 2010, the song found a new audience when a version by Big Time Rush (as "All I Want For Christmas") made #124.
 In 2011, it nicked the charts with recordings by Justin Bieber & Mariah (#86), Michael Bublé (#99), and the Glee Cast (#118).
-There is one modern Christmas song that has beat this one for US chart position: Justin Bieber's "Mistletoe
+At this point, Justin Bieber's "Mistletoe

 " has made #1 in some form three times since 1984.